Moaz-Ash0ur/E-Commerce-WebApp-MVC/README.md

 🛒 E-Commerce Web App
 📌 Overview

-A full-stack E-Commerce web application built with ASP.NET Core MVC using a clean architecture approach.
+A full-stack E-Commerce web application built with ASP.NET Core MVC using a N architecture approach.
 The app allows users to:

 Browse products & categories